 In the wake of the First World War, the ICRC’s visual language was characterized by continuity and by rupture.
-A few elements remained unchanged, representing the ICRC in the decades before the war, such as the organization’s symbol on cars, ambulances, and the arms of humanitarians.
-Other images were shaped by post-war humanitarian needs and reflected the expanded mandate of the ICRC, such as a focus on children.
+A few elements remained unchanged, representing the ICRC in the decades before the war, such as the appearance of the organization’s symbol on cars, ambulances, and the arms of humanitarians.
+Other images were shaped by postwar humanitarian needs and reflected the expanded mandate of the ICRC, such as a focus on children.

 The ICRC’s iconography had two main themes focused on the organization and those entitled to humanitarian assistance.
-At public lectures and charity dinners, delegates of the ICRC and, in some cases, Bernard Bouvier, the president of the Propaganda Commission, commented on projected slides (clichés).
-The ICRC provided delegates with a “script,” where photographs were numbered, explained, smoothly connected, and contextualized.
-The script contained references to 54 photographs.
-Among them, 32 depicted the traditional mandate of the ICRC in wartime, focusing on the wounded and prisoners of war, whereas the rest portrayed the organization’s post-war activities, with particular attention to the work on behalf of children and refugees.
+At public lectures and charity dinners, delegates of the ICRC and, in some cases, Bernard Bouvier, the president of the Propaganda Commission, would provide commentary for projected slides (clichés).
+The ICRC would give delegates a “script,” where photographs were numbered, explained, smoothly connected, and contextualized.
+The script contained references to fifty-four photographs.
+Among them, thirty-two depicted the traditional mandate of the ICRC in wartime, focusing on the wounded and prisoners of war, whereas the rest portrayed the organization’s postwar activities, with particular attention to the work on behalf of children and refugees.

 The ICRC on Stage